Contact US

 No, VCTool does not support binding control units to a vehicle, removing component protection, or working with the immobilizer.

-- VAS5054x/6154x, using standard D-PDU API driver.
-Attention!
-Stable operation with clone interfaces is not guaranteed!
+• VAS5054x / VAS6154x, using the standard D-PDU API driver.
+Stable operation with clone interfaces is not guaranteed.

-- To work with the MQBevo*, MLBevo and MEB platforms, the eNet interface can be used via the DoIP protocol.
+• For the MQBevo*, MLBevo, MEB, PPC, and PPE platforms, the eNet interface can be used via the DoIP protocol.

-- Any high-quality J2534 compliant interface that supports the ISO15765 CAN UDS protocol: Tactrix Openport 2.0, Chipsoft, Scanmatik, etc. We do not recommend using copies of well-known brands sold through dropshipping stores.
+• Any high-quality J2534-compliant interface that supports the ISO 15765 CAN UDS protocol, such as Tactrix Openport 2.0, Chipsoft, Scanmatik, etc. The use of copies of well-known brands sold through dropshipping stores is not recommended.

-* Support for the DoIP protocol on the MQBevo platform depends on the vehicle’s configuration.
+* Support for the DoIP protocol on the MQBevo platform depends on the vehicle configuration.

 Yes.
 VCTool is a client-server application and most of the information needed to work is stored on our server.